bodaghialib4/AnimationExampleInReactNative/README.md

 #### width animation

-The width of car ranking features in information page are animated.\
+The width of car rated specifications in information page are animated.\
-When information page appeared, width of each features are animated from zero to their amount.
+When information page appeared, width of each specifications are animated from zero to their amount.

 ![width animation](readMeImages/widthAnimation.gif)